Karen and Lee Duquette became

 They bought their motorhome (RV), and chose a 40-foot Winnebago Vectra RV and named it AWO which stands for "All We Own" because they no longer owned a house, (although they will always have a car to tow behind their RV).

-Click on the photo at the left to see photos of AWO on the date of purchase.
+Click on the photo at the left to see photos of AWO on the date of purchase, but please return here to finish this page.

 MOB - All Dressed Up